kukrimate/mcc/readme.md

 with the driver program(s) in `src`.

 # project state
-So far most of the required pre-processor functionality is working and the parser is being worked on.
+The pre-processor is supposed to be fully working, obviously there are bugs to iron out.
+Simple program's pre-processed via mcc's preprocessor can compile with other compilers (glibc's headers mostly work).
+The parser is currently being worked on.

 # copying
 You probably can get a better compiler, under a less-restrictive license elsewhere.